linkspreed/Showit/Special_Works.md

 # 09.07.2022
+ - The new version v2.2.2 has been successfully released and is now freely available to everyone.

+# 09.07.2022
  - We will probably release the new version today.
     - All important informations about this platform are available in the social networks and here on GitHub.